Connecting people and fostering independence through innovative and affordable housing, because everyone needs a place to call home.

 Shared Housing Services offers individuals and families innovative and affordable solutions to prevent homelessness and foster independence through home sharing and transitional housing programs that include case management services and connections to vital community resources.

 Our Homesharing program extends service to Pierce, South King, and North Thurston Counties.
-Our Transitional Family Housing units are located on our own premises in the City of Tacoma.
 The Host Home program benefits from home providers who host and mentor youths throughout Pierce County.

 Since 1991, the Adult Homesharing program has been matching home seekers in need of affordable housing with home providers who are willing to provide a private bedroom in their homes in exchange for rent and/or assistance.
 Home sharing reduces housing expenses, offers companionship, promotes independence, and increases security for both the home seeker and home provider.
 Home sharing makes efficient use of existing housing availability, helps preserve the fabric of the neighborhood and can lessen the need for costly chore/care services or long-term institutional care.